BEHRConsulting/meraki-info/initial-prompts.md

 If the parameter --output is provided, use this for the name of output file.
 If --output is "-" or not provided then send to stdout.
 If --output is "default", use default filenames

 If the parameter --route-tables is provided, output route tables.
-Default filename for --route-tables is in the form of RouteTables-<org>-<network>-<RFC3339 date time>.txt
+Default filename for --route-tables is in the form of RouteTables-<org>-<network>-<RFC3339 date time>.txt.
+Routing information can be located on the switches and switch stacks.

 If the parameter --licenses is provided, output license information.
 Default filename for --licenses is in the form of Licenses-<org>-<network>-<RFC3339 date time>.txt